harzulu/AnimalShelter.Solution/README.md

 * Finally, run the command `dotnet build` to get bin/ and obj/ folders downloaded, then `dotnet run` to run the application.
 The program should be connected to a localhost port, most likely 5000.
 Your terminal or command line should specify which port it is on.
 * Once you have your project running, this is the base API path: `http://localhost:[PORT_NUMBER]/api/[ANIMAL]`.
 * View [here](#📞-api-endpoints-and-examples) to see what end points you can call.

+# 😎 Using Swagger UI

+### The Swagger UI is already incorporated.
+To view the UI:

+* Run the command `dotnet run` to make your application live.
+* Find the port number your console gives you that the site is live on.
+This will usually be port 5000 or 5001.
+* In your web browser, go to this URL: `http://localhost:[PORT_NUMBER]/index.html`.

 # ☎️ Support / Contact Details